-Life is nothing but pain when you walk around burdened with the belief that you are not good enough as other people.
-Imagine the anxiety constantly worrying about being less than others.
+Life is nothing but pain when you possess the toxic belief that you are inferior to other people.
+Imagine the anxiety that arises when worrying about being less than others.

 But here’s the thing – you ARE enough.
 Not because you graduated with good grades or for dating someone gorgeous.
 Also not because your company makes 2 million dollars in revenue or for getting your dream job.

 You are good enough because of you!
 Because you have value as a human because you’re special in your way, and there’s no one else like you in the world.

 Your worth is not dependent on anything external.
 You are the one who gets to decide how valuable you are.
 And the way you perceive yourself, set the standard for others on how you demand to be treated.

 I remember how it used to be for me before I began my healing journey.
 I was always with that feeling that I am not enough, that I’m not doing enough or having enough.